• Skip to main content

 Humana Together in Health Select 3.5 ★ 0

-Availability of SNPs in Hocking is tied to eligibility requirements.
-These plans are not available to all beneficiaries but can be especially valuable for those with Medicaid or qualifying chronic conditions.
+SNP availability in Hocking depends on eligibility.
+These plans are not general Medicare options for everyone, but they can be important for beneficiaries with Medicaid or qualifying chronic health conditions.

 See Special Needs Plans in Hocking County

-VA Benefits and Medicare Assistance in Hocking County
+VA Coverage and Local Medicare Help in Hocking County

-Some beneficiaries may have coverage choices or support options outside standard Medicare plan categories, including VA health benefits, retiree coverage, and counseling programs.
+Some beneficiaries may have additional coverage or support beyond standard Medicare plans, including VA health benefits, retiree coverage, and local counseling programs.

 Additional Support Options Hocking County